ayazhankadessova/KidPaint_Network/README.md

 - 0 - chat message
 - 1 - drawing message
+- 2 - bucket
+- 3 - sketch data

-2. FOward drawing message with type and length that we read from buffer
+2. Foward drawing message with type and length that we read from buffer

 ## TODO: